ackertyson/docker-env-version/README.md

 ## USAGE

-In `package.json` (shown with optional path to Docker `.env` file--default is `./`):
+In `package.json` (shown with optional path to Docker `.env` file--default is `./.env`):

 ```
 "name": "my-npm-app",
 "scripts": {
-  "version": "docker-env-version ../"
+  "version": "docker-env-version ../.env"
 }
 ```

-...and in `docker-compose.yaml` (note that environment variable is uppercase PACKAGENAME_VERSION and all nonalphanumeric characters in PACKAGENAME will be replaced with underscore):
+And in `docker-compose.yaml` (note that environment variable is uppercase PACKAGENAME_VERSION and all nonalphanumeric characters in PACKAGENAME will be replaced with underscore):

 ```
+version: '2'

 services:
   myapp:
     build: